 If the package says 20 pretzels per serving, stick to it.
 Whatever you do, don’t eat out of the bag!
 If you can’t control the urge, the best thing to do is not to buy it and have it in your cupboards in the first place!

 Many of the diet plans you’ll find out there will leave you constantly starving, with very little actual weight loss or teaching about portions going on.
 They typically ask you to take in ridiculously far too few calories each day, making you miserable, slowing your metabolism, and causing binges.

-Those who have tried the plan reported losing 8-16 pounds and 2-4 inches off their waist in just 14 days, with everything backed up by science.
+Those who have tried the plan reported losing 24-32 pounds and 4-8 inches off their waist in just 4 short weeks, with everything backed up by science.
 Imagine how great it will feel to see those kind of results, right?
 Go ahead and watch this video now that explains how to follow it.

 Now that all sounds reasonable, doesn’t it?
 And hopefully you also see how these small changes can have a big effect on controlling the amount you eat.
 You may face this problem again in the future, so be sure to pin this so you’ll be able to remind yourself of these tips when needed!